NanetteScott/Getting-and-Cleaning-Data-Assignment/README.md

 7) Calculate the mean.
 8) Export the final dataframe to a text (.txt) file.

-The steps above are clearly marked in the run_analysis.R file that has been included in this repo.
+The steps above are clearly marked in the run_analysis.R file that has been included in this repo: https://github.com/NanetteScott/Getting-and-Cleaning-Data-Assignment/blob/master/run_analysis.R

 #